asweigart/inventwithpython3rded/README.md

 The 2nd edition came out in 2010 and was my first book.
 Since then, I've written three more books and gained experience from teaching programming to kids and adults.
 The 3rd edition will not have new content (aside from the Appendixes, which previously were only online), but has two major aims:

-1. Renewed copy editing efforts to make the text easier to read (especially for younger readers) and reduce the word count by 20%.
+1. Renewed copyediting efforts to make the text easier to read (especially for younger readers) and reduce the word count by 20%.

 2. Translate the book into other languages through volunteer efforts.